-N’Assembly too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament
+N’Assembly Too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament

 “Prostrate because in section 88 (of the 1999 Constitution), it talks of the legislature exposing corruption, waste and embezzlement and so on.

 “So, when you expose something and you can’t do anything, how does that solve the problem?
-It is like seeing a thief and you say thief ! thief !! thief !!! and you can’t act as a police personnel to arrest the thief nor can you try and prosecute the person and the suspect goes away.
+It is like seeing a thief and you say thief! thief !! thief !!! and you can’t act as police personnel to arrest the thief nor can you try and prosecute the person and the suspect goes away.

 “We have to go through the Inspector General of Police.
 Where does he belong?
 To the executive.
 There you are.
 And the IGP will have a choice.